Jonathan Bourne Jr.: Political career

 Bourne was a member of the Oregon House of Representatives from 1885 to 1886, representing Multnomah County.
 He returned to the House in 1897, representing District 37 and Multnomah County as a Republican, and only served during the regular session that failed to organize that year.

 In 1906, he was elected as a Republican to the U.S. Senate, becoming one of the first two senators to be elected under Oregon's direct primary law, in which senators were selected by popular vote, and then were officially elected to the position by the Oregon Legislative Assembly to comply with Article One of the U.S. Constitution.
 (In 1914, the 17th Amendment established direct election of senators.)
 He served from March 4, 1907, to March 3, 1913.

 While in the Senate he was chairman of the Committee on Fisheries (Sixtieth and Sixty-first Congresses) and chairman of the Committee on Post Offices and Post Roads (Sixty-second Congress).
 He was the author of the Parcel Post Act while there and advocated for the adoption of the initiative and referendum system.
-He was also a leading advocated for the direct primary system for elected offices.
+He was also a leading advocate for the direct primary system for elected offices.

 In 1908, he was a leader in the group that attempted to have Theodore Roosevelt run for a third term as president; Roosevelt refused.
 In 1911-1912 Bourne served as president of the National Republican Progressive League.
 He organized the Republican Publicity Association in 1912.
 Bourne was not renominated to his Senate seat in 1912 by the Republican Party, but ran instead under the "Popular Government" banner, coming in third.